 Famous People from Des Moines

 Cloris Leachman (April 30, 1926)

-Shawn Johnson East (January 19, 1992 -)
+Shawn Johnson East (January 19, 1992)

 Steve Higgins (August 13, 1963)

-The writer/producer has received a handful of Emmy nominations thanks to outstanding writing for comedy series and programs.
-His most known work is writing and producing for SNL and announcing on The Tonight Show Starring Jimmy Fallon.
+This writer/producer has received a handful of Emmy nominations thanks to outstanding writing for comedy series and programs.
+His most known work is writing and producing for SNL and announcing on “The Tonight Show” starring Jimmy Fallon.

 Gabby Douglas (December 31, 1995)

 Edna May Griffin (1909 – February 8, 2000)